Tisats/ObsidianProcessorProcessorPlugin/README.md

 * **Scope of Subprocessor Lists:** Vendor subprocessor lists are typically comprehensive and cover all of their services.
 For example, Google's list includes subprocessors for all its products (Workspace, Cloud, etc.).
 If you only use Google Workspace, the plugin will still identify and map all subprocessors from the master list, many of which may not be relevant to your (or your processor's) specific use case.
 The plugin accurately reflects the source documentation and does not attempt to guess which subprocessors apply to you, as this would be unreliable.
 * **Quality of Source Data:** The accuracy of the extracted relationships depends on the clarity and format of the source documents.
 Ambiguous or poorly formatted lists may lead to less accurate results.
 * **This is not Legal Advice:** The plugin is a tool to accelerate research.
 It is not a substitute for professional legal or compliance advice.
 Always verify critical information.

 ---

+### Advanced Configuration

+The `Complete First-Time Setup` command handles all essential configuration.
+However, you can review and tweak settings by going to `Settings -> Community Plugins -> Processor Processor`.
+Here you can adjust:

+* **API Keys & Task IDs:** All credentials and task IDs are stored here.
+* **Mapping Depth:** The maximum number of levels the recursive mapping will traverse. **Warning:** Setting this to a high number (e.g., above 3) can result in very long processing times and a large number of API calls.
+It is strongly recommended to start with a depth of 2 or 3.
+* **Discovery Cache Duration:** How many days to consider a processor's data "fresh" before re-analyzing it in a recursive run.
+* **Folder Paths:** Change the default `Processors` and `Analysis Logs` folder locations.

+---